iam-feature/nani-musique/index.md

 ### AIMLOps
 #### Solutions Architectures and Logic Engineering

-Growing data analytics, artificial intelligence, logic engineering and machine learning methodologies have improved decision-making resulting in for the charter new growth opportunity, scaled value propositions and dynamic expansion.

 ### DesignOps
 #### Mastering Engineer and Universal Design for Learning & Living

-Entertainment and Music Copyright, Publishing and Creative Supervision
-* Provisioning guidance to clients, students, and prospects protecting their creative works
-* Business mechanisms that can affect the use of their songs and those of their clients
-* Serve as a creative liaison between the music industry, the visual-media industries, and creative design including film, television, video games, advertising, fashion, quantumlithography, sustainable environments and vessels.

 ---
  <div style="bgcolor:; background-color:gray; padding:15px; border:15px solid gray; color:white; font-weight:none; font-size:11px;">